-Call the firm for a free consultation with a caring and dedicated attorney
+Call the firm for a consultation with a caring and dedicated attorney

 The above resources provide basic information for separating parents and divorcing spouses regarding issues such as child custody, support and the divorce process.
 They are not a substitute for legal advice from a knowledgeable professional.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for $50 to discuss your family law matter.